Link Search Menu Expand Document

 Object-Oriented Programming

-OOP (or OOSD - object-oriented software development) is a design methodology that creates software components with boundaries that mimic real-world objects (like Person, Automobile, Shopping Cart, etc.).
-Each object encapsulates state and behavior behind its abstraction.
+OOP (or OOSD - object-oriented software development) is a design methodology that creates software Components with boundaries that mimic real-world objects (like Person, Automobile, Shopping Cart, etc.).
+Each object encapsulates State and Behavior behind its abstraction.

-Introduced in the Simula langauge in the 1960s, it gained widespread interest in the 1980s with the emergence of graphical user interfaces (GUIs), where objects like Window, Buttons, and Menus were an intuitive way to organize such software.
+Introduced in the Simula language in the 1960s, it gained widespread interest in the 1980s with the emergence of graphical user interfaces (GUIs), where objects like Window, Buttons, and Menus were an intuitive way to organize such software.

 Multimodal Model